Skip to content

 arashi status

-If you install Arashi with the official curl installer, it can offer shell integration during install so arashi switch --cd works without an extra setup step.
+If you install Arashi with the official POSIX installer, it can offer shell integration during install so arashi switch --cd works without an extra setup step.

 When the workspace is initialized, choose the workflow guide that matches what you need next: